2020 Research Grant Guidelines for Applicants

 EOIs must be emailed (in WORD not as PDF) to email@example.com by the closing date.
 Late EOIs and EOIs that fail to conform to the word limits and format requirements clearly set out on the EOI template will be automatically excluded.

-Unsuccessful EOI Applicants advised by email: mid May 2019
+Unsuccessful EOI Applicants advised by email: late May 2020

-Invited Applicants will be advised by email: mid May 2019
+Invited Applicants will be advised by email: late May 2020

 Invited Applicants will be asked to submit a full application to the Foundation.
 The Application Form will be attached to the email and must be completed and emailed to firstname.lastname@example.org by the closing date.